rwang133/inst377-final-project/docs/DEV_MANUAL.md

 You will also need to make an account on [Supabase](https://supabase.com/) and [Logo.dev](https://www.logo.dev/) for the next steps.

 Once you've logged into Supabase, create a new project and fill in the organization details as you please.
-Make sure that RLS is *disabled*.
+Make sure that RLS is **disabled**.
 Next, go to the Table Editor using the navigation bar on the left side of the screen.
-Create a new table named *savedJobs* with these column names, using varchar as the data type: userEmail jobTitle companyName
+Create a new table named "savedJobs" with these column names, using varchar as the data type: userEmail jobTitle companyName